OsamaRab3/LFX-Fablo/README.md

 The primary objectives of my mentorship were:

-1. **Ensure feature parity between Fabric v2 and v3** – Verify that all features supported in Fabric v2 work correctly with Fabric v3, especially peer dev mode, network snapshots, and channel query scripts
+1. **Ensure feature parity between Fabric v2 and v3**: Verify that all features supported in Fabric v2 work correctly with Fabric v3, especially peer dev mode, network snapshots, and channel query scripts

-2. **Improve test coverage** – Write and enhance end-to-end Bash tests and Jest tests for various network configurations
+2. **Improve test coverage**: Write and enhance end-to-end Bash tests and Jest tests for various network configurations

-3. **Enhance documentation** – Identify and fill gaps in the existing documentation
+3. **Enhance documentation**: Identify and fill gaps in the existing documentation

-4. **Fix issues** – Resolve minor bugs and issues discovered during testing
+4. **Fix issues**: Resolve minor bugs and issues discovered during testing

 ---
 ## My Journey